Immersive Field Course: India; Developing India: Social Enterprise and Private Sector Approaches

-Program fee & travel costs (see details on financial aid eligibility)
+Program fee & travel costs: See details on Course Credit and Fees

-Students planning to lead, advise, or invest in companies with a current or anticipated future presence in India and other emerging markets will also find this course appealing.
-The course will take a general management perspective, but also allow each student team to deeply engagement a specific topic.
+This aim of this course is to provide students with an in-depth understanding of the Indian economy, from the modern and well-structured venture capital and tech sectors, to the rural smallholder farming sector, which still supports over 200 million people.
+Students planning to lead, advise, or invest in companies with a current or future presence in India and other emerging markets will also find this course appealing.
+The course will take a general management perspective, but also allow each student team to deeply engage in a specific topic.

 Course Content and Organization

-Overview and Introduction: The IXP will meet for two class sessions in the fall in an effort to (1) provide a broad overview of the institutional context in India and consider the causes and consequences of some of the most pressing challenges faced by the country , (2) highlight real world entrepreneurial attempts to provide solutions to these problems via case studies, and (3) allow some time for student teams to work together and prepare for travel.
+Overview and Introduction: The course will meet for class sessions in the fall in an effort to (1) provide a broad overview of the institutional context in India and consider the causes and consequences of some of the most pressing urban problems, (2) highlight real world entrepreneurial attempts to provide solutions to these problems via case studies, and (3) allow time for student teams to work together and prepare for travel.

-Deliverables: Student teams will present their final project recommendations during a capstone event at the end of the India portion of the IXP.
-Feedback during this capstone will later be incorporated into a final paper (ca. 20 double-spaced pages) that summarizes the final recommendations and provides the organization guidance towards implementing the proposed solution.
+Deliverables: Student teams will present their final project recommendations during a capstone event at the end of the India portion of the course.
+Feedback during this capstone will later be incorporated into a group final paper (20 double-spaced pages) that summarizes the final recommendations and provides the organization guidance towards implementing the proposed solution.

-In contrast to FIELD 2 Global Immersions, IXPs are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
-In many instances, IXPs are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
-Alternatively, some IXPs are designed to provide a more macro-level understanding of business practices in a specific country, and require students to prepare for engagement with a number of firms representing multiple industries.
-Longer in duration than FIELD 2, IXPs also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.
+In contrast to FIELD 2, Immersive Field Courses are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
+In many instances, these courses are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
+Longer in duration than FIELD 2, these courses also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.

 Course Credit and Fees

-HBS will provide in-country logistics for IXPs (including accommodations, select meals, and local travel) but students will need to contribute a fee of $1,800 towards defraying a part of these costs.
-In addition, students are responsible for their international round-trip air travel to India.
-Students who have an existing financial aid application on file may submit for additional financial support to participate in this IXP.
-Please see the Financial Aid website (login required) for more information on financial support for IXP courses.
+HBS will provide land logistical components for this course (including accommodations, select meals, and local travel) but students will need to contribute a fee of $1,700 towards defraying a part of these costs.
+Students who have an existing financial aid application on file may apply for additional financial support to participate in this course.
+Please see the Financial Aid website (login required) for more information on financial support for Immersive Field Courses.